-- 3.3 The Council were required to submit a response in January 2023, to the Secretary of State following the death of Awaab Ishak, confirming the approach the Council undertakes with regards to dealing with complaints from tenants of social housing.
-The letter may be found in Appendix 1. - 3.4 Last year South Hams Council received 75 complaints from tenants of social landlords.
-The complaints range from mould and damp to structural issues with their property.
-This equates to 2% of the overall number of social housing in the District. - 3.5 To ensure we are making the process of reporting complaints as easy as possible for tenants, we are launching a new online form as well as our traditional telephone service to report an issue.
+- 3.1 In the West Devon there are approximately 2600 social rented properties, owned and managed by Registered Social providers.
+The largest of which is Livewest, who are the owners of the stock transferred from West Devon Borough Council. - 3.2 The Council was required to submit a response in January 2023, to the Secretary of State following the death of Awaab Ishak, confirming the approach the Council undertakes with regards to dealing with complaints from tenants of social housing.
+The letter may be found in Appendix 1. - 3.3 To ensure we are making the process of reporting complaints as easy as possible for tenants, we have launched a new online form as well as our traditional telephone service to report an issue.
 Tenants will be able to upload photos of their disrepair and officers will be able to prioritise the work appropriately.
-We will ensure we lend a voice to those tenants experiencing difficulty with their Registered Provider (and private Landlord) and that, according to the severity of the damp or disrepair that complaints are dealt with in a timely manner. - 3.6 The Council has always had a role in the enforcement of Housing Standards in these properties, together with the Social Housing Ombudsman.
-Council Environmental Health Officers are trained and authorised to enforce the Housing Act 2004 using the Housing Health and Safety Rating System (HHSRS) to ensure that tenants live in suitable conditions. - 3.7 The Social Housing Ombudsman investigates complaints and resolves disputes involving tenants and leaseholders of social landlords (housing associations and local authorities), as well as for voluntary members (private landlords and letting agents). - 3.8 The Social Housing Bill has commenced its Report Stage at the House of Commons.
-The government has tabled several amendments as part of its commitment to improve the quality of social housing and hold social landlords to account for the service they provide to their tenants. - 3.9 The Bill has received broad support across parliament with all the government's amendments being upheld.
+We will ensure we lend a voice to those tenants having trouble with their Registered Provider (and private Landlord) and that, according to the severity of the damp or disrepair that complaints are dealt with in a timely manner.

+- 3.4 The Council has always had a role in the enforcement of Housing Standards in these properties, together with the Social Housing Ombudsman.
+Council Environmental Health Officers are trained and authorised to enforce the Housing Act 2004 using the Housing Health and Safety Rating System (HHSRS) to ensure that tenants live in suitable conditions. - 3.5 The Social Housing Ombudsman investigates complaints and resolves disputes involving tenants and leaseholders of social landlords (housing associations and local authorities), as well as for voluntary members (private landlords and letting agents). - 3.6 The Social Housing (Regulation) Bill received Royal Assent on 20 July 2023.
+The Bill received broad support across parliament with all the Government's amendments being upheld.